 I am Easha Dustfeather, member of the Lodge of Sorceresses Gwent community, which supported me while writing this guide about Gwent's user interface ("UI").

 After the first launch for Gwent and the following tutorial, the game will always display the welcome screen upon login:

 Here, you can find a quick overview of general information about your Gwent account.
 Starting from the left, you can see your profile picture and border (you can modify those via the profile page), followed by your GOG account and thus Gwent player name.
 Clicking here leads you to your profile page.
-The flag displays your account level, while the number at the shield is your current rank.
+The banner displays your account level, while the number at the shield is your current rank.

 The resources available to you on your account, and what you can use them for.

 Reward points: Reward points can be used to unlock different rewards in the Reward Book.
 You can not only receive the rewards described below; but also new leaders and alternate skins for them, avatars and frames for your profile and even a new game board.

 Ore: Ore can be exchanged for kegs at a rate of 100 ore for one base or expansion keg in the shop.
 Faction-specific kegs can be found as part of a limited offer for 200 ore per keg.
 150 Ore is needed to buy you an entrance ticket for Arena mode.